-When nature starts to wake up from its long winter sleep, make sure you're outside to see it!
+When nature starts to wake up from its long winter sleep, make sure you're ready to greet it!

-The signs of spring's arrival can form wonderful memories of nature as a youngster and make it exciting to see and hear them every year.
+The signs of spring's arrival can create wonderful memories of nature as a child and make it exciting to see and hear them every year.

 Fresh green growth pushing through the soil, bumblebees emerging and, of course, bluebells creating a stunning blue carpet in woodland glades.